Champions League final stadiums 2026-2030: venues and 2030 status

 What the city does well: Munich does logistics and beer, and we mean it as a compliment.
 The U6 line runs straight to the Fröttmaning U-Bahn stop next to the arena, every two minutes on matchday.
 Marienplatz is the natural pre-match meeting point and the city pours into the Hofbräuhaus and its surrounding Biergartens from about 4pm.

-We'll update this section when UEFA confirms.
+We'll update this section when UEFA confirms the 2030 host.

 How to plan a CL final trip without a ticket